wbsg-uni-mannheim/wdcproducts/README.md

 # WDC Products: A Multi-Dimensional Entity Matching Benchmark

-This repository contains the code and data download links to reproduce building the WDC Products Benchmark.
+This repository contains the code and data download links to reproduce building the WDC Products benchmark.
+The benchmark files are available for direct download [here](http://webdatacommons.org/largescaleproductcorpus/wdc-products/)

 * **Requirements**